 Call out men who say or do sexist things.
 There are opportunities every day to engage with people less “woke” than you.
 Practice these phrases: “Hey bro,” “Dude, that’s really not cool,” or the excellent “We don’t do that here,” which helps to shut someone down without putting them on the defensive.
 If you witness street harassment, check in with the victim, rather than antagonize the perpetrator.
 If you have to confront someone, try: “We’re good here.”
-Remember, if it’s mildly uncomfortable for you to intervene, you can generally assume it’s far more uncomfortable or painful for a person in the oppressed role to do the same.
+Remember, if it’s mildly uncomfortable for you to intervene, you can assume it’s far more uncomfortable or painful for non-men to do so.

 Don’t vouch for men you’re not sure of, especially If you haven’t talked with them about these issues.
 If you observe your friends or acquaintances behaving towards women and femmes in a way you don’t approve of, check in with them and let them know it makes you uncomfortable.
 Your friends are your responsibility.

 Role-model radically embracing the feminine to the young people in your life.
-Challenge them on their dismissive ideas around what counts as “boy stuff” and “girl stuff.”
-Do something that’s coded as traditionally “feminine” in a way that embraces the feminine as a valid way of being.
+Challenge them on what counts as “boy stuff” and “girl stuff.”
+Do something with a young boy that’s traditionally coded as “feminine” like cooking or caring for others.
 Buy them books and watch TV and movies that prominently feature anyone other than cis-gendered hetero men and boys.
 Verbally challenge their stereotypes about what men and women and femmes are allowed to do.
 Teach your sons that it’s OK to cry, and to love wholly.
 Raise daughters to be empowered to speak up when they are harassed.